 The Pentaplenty has, as the name suggests, discs with 5-fold symmetry.
 Each disc has a pentagonal centre, five pointy pieces around that which form a pentagram, and five outer pieces between those points that fill up the rest of the disc.
 In the solved position, the left disc is complete and shows a red pentagram in a blue disc, and the right (partial) circle has reverse colours, i.e. a blue pentagram in a red disc.

 The Heptalive on the other hand has 7-fold symmetry.
 Each circle has a heptagonal centre, seven tiny triangular pieces round it, seven pointy pieces around that which form a heptagram, and seven outer pieces between those points that fill up the rest of the circle.
 The sliding circle segment contains one tiny triangle, two pointy pieces, and three outer pieces.
 In the solved position, the left circle is complete and shows a yellow heptagram in a black circle, and the right (partial) circle has reverse colours, i.e. a black heptagram in a yellow circle.

 These puzzles were invented by Douglas A. Engel, who also invented various other puzzles such as:

 The table below shows how many pieces of each colour there are of each type.

 |Pentaplenty||-||5+4||5+3||9!·8! / 5!2·4!·3! =||7,056|

 |Heptalive||7+6||7+5||7+4||13!·12!·11! / 7!3·6!·5!·4! =||448,493,760|

-I have used a computer to calculate God's algorithm for the Pentaplenty, and the results in the table below show that any position can be solved in at most 10 moves, or 14 if every 1/5 of a turn is counted as a separate move.
+I have used a computer to calculate God's algorithm for the Pentaplenty, and the results in the table below show that any position can be solved in at most 10 moves (6.9182 on average), or 14 (9.3849 on average) if every 1/5 of a turn is counted as a separate move.

 |Face turn metric|